 The AG’s office said it has reason to believe that the experiences of the two alleged victims are part of a larger pattern of discrimination at The Tannery.
 The office asked members of the public to contact the AG’s Civil Rights Division at (617) 963-2917 or Mass.gov/ago/civilrightscomplaint if they have had similar experiences at The Tannery based on their race, national origin, immigration status or any other protected characteristic.

-The suit seeks compensatory damages for the alleged victims and an injunction requiring the Tannery to comply with relevant discrimination laws.
+The suit sought compensatory damages for the alleged victims and an injunction requiring the Tannery to comply with relevant discrimination laws.

 The Tannery filed for Chapter 7 bankruptcy protection in July 2017, listing Adidas, New Balance, Gucci, Lanvin, Dolce & Gabbana, Balenciaga, Dr. Martens, Valentino and Ugg among its major creditors.
 At the time, the company described itself as “Boston’s largest independent retailer specializing in men’s and women’s footwear, designer apparel, outerwear and accessories” — in operation for 40 years.